-INTRODUCTION TO SEASON 6 LEE SIN GUIDE
+INTRODUCTION TO LEAGUE OF LEGENDS LEE SIN GUIDE

 Hello, I’m Siegmeyer.
 I’ve started playing League in season 2 as mid/jungle main and I’ve sticked to these 2 roles throughout all the years I play this game.
 I’ve reached challenger at the start of season 3 and played tons of games at high-elo with tons of success ever since.